-(Mark One) ☑ QUARTERLY REPORT UNDER SECTION 1 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or the quarterly period ended June 30, 2023 ☐ TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECURITIES EXC HANGE ACT OF 1934 For the e quarterly period from to Commission File Number 001-40440 San ti Biosciences, Inc. • (Ex kact name of registrant as specified in its charter) Delaware 86-2437900 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 2 Corporate Drive, First Floor South San Francisco, CA 94080 (A Address of principal executive offices and zip code) (650) 239-2030 (R Registrant's telephone number, including area code) (Former name, fo ormer address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Trading Name of each exch Title of each class Symbol(s) on which register Common stock, par value \$0.0001 per share SNTI The Nasdaq Global Market Indicate by check mark whether the registrant (1) has filed all reports requishorter period that the registrant was required to file such reports), and (2) $l$ red to be filed by Section 13 or 15(d) of the Securities Exchange A has been subject to such filing requirements for the past 90 days.
-Y ct of 1934 during the preceding ${}^{'}\!\!\!$ es $\boxtimes$ No $\square$ 12 months (or for such Indicate by check mark whether the registrant has submitted electronically chapter) during the preceding 12 months (or such shorter period that the reg ule 405 of Regulation S-T (Secti on 232.405 of this Indicate by check mark whether the registrant is a large accelerated filer, ar of "large accelerated filer," "accelerated filer," "smaller reporting company any.
-See the definitions Large accelerated filer $\Box$ A Accelerated filer Non-accelerated filer $oximes$ S smaller reporting company $\boxtimes$ E Emerging growth company $\boxtimes$ If an emerging growth company, indicate by check mark if the registrant hap rovided pursuant to Section 7(a)(2)(B) of the Securities Act. $\boxtimes$ as elected not to use the extended transition period for complying w vith any new or revised financial accounting standards Indicate by check mark whether the registrant is a shell company (as define ed in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of August 1, 2023 there were 44,545,186 shares of the registrant's comm non stock, par value \$0.0001 per share, issued and outstanding.
+FORM 10-Q (Mark One) ☑ QUARTERLY REPORT UNDER SECTION I 13 OR 15(d) OF THE SECURITIES EXCHA For the quarterly period ended June 30, 2023 ECTION 13 OR 15(d) OF THE SECURITIES For t he quarterly period from to Commission File Number 001-40440 nti Biosciences, Inc. • Delaware 86-2437900 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 2 Corporate Drive, First Floor South San Francisco, CA 94080 (Address of principal executive offices and zip code) (650) 239-2030 (Registrant's telephone number, including area code) , former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exc on which registe Common stock, par value \$0.0001 per share SNTI The Nasdaq Globa Indicate by check mark whether the registrant (1) has filed all reports req shorter period that the registrant was required to file such reports), and (2 g 12 months (or for such Indicate by check mark whether the registrant has submitted electronical chapter) during the preceding 12 months (or such shorter period that the ant to Rule 405 of Regulation S-T (Sec tion 232.405 of this Indicate by check mark whether the registrant is a large accelerated filer, of "large accelerated filer," "accelerated filer," "smaller reporting compa pany.
+See the definitions Large accelerated filer □ Accelerated filer Non-accelerated filer $oximes$ Smaller reporting company \boxtimes Emerging growth company \boxtimes If an emerging growth company, indicate by check mark if the registrant provided pursuant to Section $7(a)(2)(B)$ of the Securities Act. \boxtimes has elected not to use the extended transition period for comp plying with any new or revised financia al accounting standards

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes

+As of August 1, 2023 there were 44,545,186 shares of the registrant's common stock, par value \$0.0001 per share, issued and outstanding.